mnieber/skandha-mobx/README.md

-# facility-mobx
+# skandha-mobx

-An extension of mnieber/facility that uses mobx
+An extension of mnieber/skandha that uses mobx